buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/Entities/IfcMaterialConstituent.md

 Reference to the material from which the constituent is constructed.

 ### Fraction
-Optional provision of a fraction of the total amount (volume or weight) that applies to the _IfcMaterialConstituentSet_ that is contributed by this _IfcMaterialConstituent_.
+Optional provision of a fraction of the total volume that applies to the _IfcMaterialConstituentSet_ that is contributed by this _IfcMaterialConstituent_.

 ### Category
 Category of the material constituent, e.g. the role it has in the constituent set it belongs to.